Dev3211/BingoJS/README.md

 6. in_array
 7. jsonfile

-Credits to Nuno#6620 as he helped with the basic part of the project, which also helped me advance to the really advanced parts of the project.
+Credits to Nuno#6620 & Zaseth#7550 as they helped with the basic part of the project, which also helped me advance to the really advanced parts of the project.
 Thank you :D